Percolation-Labs/percolate/README.md

 ```

 When you interact with language models in Percolate, conversations are naturally logged in your instance for audit, analysis and optimization.
 We create new `Session` entries with user questions and then track each `AIResponse` which may include tool calls and evaluations.
-One of the things Percolate is useful is resuming and replaying sessions or getting a better understanding of the payloads that are sent to LLM Apis.
+One of the things Percolate is useful for is _resuming_ and replaying sessions or getting a better understanding of the payloads that are sent to LLM Apis.

 You can use tools implicitly or explicitly when you engage with Percolate.